brege/monitorat/docs/install.md

 uv tool install .
 ```

-To run the server with gunicorn, install into a venv:
+To run the development server with gunicorn, install into a venv:
 ```bash
 uv venv .venv
 source .venv/bin/activate